-‘Beyond the Multiplex: audiences for specialised film in English regions’ (BtM) was a four-year research project (conducted between 2017 to 2021), funded by the Arts and Humanities Research Council (AHRC) under project reference AH/P005780/2.
+‘Beyond the Multiplex: Audiences for Specialised Film in English Regions’ was a four-year research project (conducted between 2017 and 2021), funded by the Arts and Humanities Research Council (AHRC) under project reference AH/P005780/2.
 The project sought to develop an understanding of how a wider range of audiences might be enabled to participate in a more diverse film culture.

-Through a partnership with the British Film Institute’s (BFI) Film Audience Network (FAN) and regional Film Hubs the project aimed to directly impact efforts in improving regional audience figures, widening film choice, and enhancing the cultural benefits of specialised film.
+Through a partnership with the British Film Institute (BFI)’s Film Audience Network (FAN) and regional Film Hubs the project aimed to directly impact efforts in improving regional audience figures, widening film choice, and enhancing the cultural benefits of specialised film.

-The project involved collaboration between a team of people at the Universities of Glasgow, Liverpool, Sheffield, and York with additional support from people working independently:
+The project involved collaboration between a team of people at the Universities of Glasgow, Sheffield, York and Liverpool, with additional support from people working independently:

 - Professor Bridgette Wessels – University of Glasgow

 - Dr David Forrest – University of Sheffield